DrugowitschLab/motion-structure-used-in-perception/README.md

 For below analyses, unzip the content of these archives into the directories `data/rmot/paper` and `data/pred/paper` respectively.
 Then, execute steps 1. and 3. (replacing `myexp` with `paper`) in the description of _Collect your own data_ >> _MOT experiment_.

 ### Data analysis

+**Remark:** _The following description for the data analysis still refers to the [1st version of the manuscript](https://www.biorxiv.org/content/10.1101/758573v1).
+The data and analyses are generally identical with the 2nd version, but do not yet include the Bayesian model comparison across motion structures and the alternative observer models in the MOT task, presented in Figure 3.
+An updated description will be provided soon._

 Use the following analysis chain to recreate the aggregate data files provided in `/data` from the raw data in `/data/rmot/paper` and `/data/pred/paper` -- or to analyze your own data (see above).
 The analysis may require some understanding of the Python code.
 So, please, do not expect a direct copy-and-paste workflow.